Ivorforce/NumDot/docs/classes/class_nd.rst

 :ref:`NDRandomGenerator<class_NDRandomGenerator>` **default_rng**\ (\ seed\: ``Variant`` = null\ ) |static| :ref:`🔗<class_nd_method_default_rng>`

-Creates a new random number generator (rng).
+Creates a new random number generator (rng) with the default random engine (mt19937).

 If no seed is provided, a fresh, unpredictable entropy will be pulled from the OS.